 There are no prizes for taking a case to Court.
-In most cases there are much better alternatives to litigation.
-Our job is to find those alternatives to litigation and implement the solution.
+In most cases there are much better alternatives to litigation such as an out of court settlement or mediation.
+Our job is to apply judgement on how best to avoid litigation and find a workable solution.

 All costs have to be reasonably incurred and proportionate.
 Use of expensive lawyers when more reasonably priced lawyers have the skills is increasingly dangerous.
 The risk is that you are forced to pay some or all of the other side’s legal bill.
 This is even if you win the case.

 UK legal system designed to encourage settlement

 The UK legal system is designed to encourage settlement either directly between the parties or by mediation (discussed below).
 If you do not show attempts to settle the court can order that you pay some or all of the opponent’s legal costs even if the opponent loses.

 When dealing with a case, it is our job to conduct a cost/benefit/risk and legal merits analysis.
 We can then tell you how we think the dispute can be resolved.
 Often this will involve two levels of planning:

 Off the record discussions are conducted without prejudice.
 Off the record means that the discussions are private and not admissible in court.
 They are used to explore pressure points and the appetite for settlement.
 Settlement is possible at any time and can take place once a court hearing has commenced.
 The key to successful out of court negotiation is timing and a realistic assessment of the strengths and weaknesses of your case and commercial reality.

 Using court process to achieve an out of court settlement